IFA-Labs/oracle_contract_cre/README.md

 #### Key Constants:

-- `MAX_DECIMAL`:          Set to 30 for high precision in calculations
+- `MAX_DECIMAL`:          Set to 30 for high precision in internal calculations.
+This is the target precision to which asset prices are scaled before calculating derived pair prices.
-- `MAX_DECIMAL_NEGATIVE`: Set to -30 for high precision in calculations
+- `DERIVED_PAIR_DECIMAL_VALUE_STORED`: Set to -30.
+This is the fixed decimal value for all `DerviedPair` instances, indicating that the `derivedPrice` is stored scaled by 10^30.

 ### **`IfaPriceFeedVerifier`**